Signs You Should Replace Your Home’s Drywall

 Drywall is a popular option for homeowners looking to quickly and affordably renovate their homes.
 Created by layering wood, plaster, and paper, these sheets of wall finish provide a room with a clean and seamless appearance that’s easy to customize.
-However, as a trade-off, several different things can damage this material, which a professional carpentry service may need to replace more often than you’d expect.
+However, as a trade-off, several different things can damage this material, which means a professional carpentry service in Cumming, GA may need to replace more often than you’d expect.
 These are some of the signs you should replace your home’s drywall instead of fixing it.

 Large Cracks or Holes

 One of the benefits of installing drywall along the interior of your home is that you can effectively patch it with carpenter’s putty.
 Unfortunately, this only works if the hole is small.
 When the damage to your drywall is a bit larger, you can’t cover the area in a way that leaves the surface looking as smooth as it once did.
 Should you notice any larger cracks snaking their way across the walls or accidently slam your doorknob through the wall behind it, replacing the drywall is probably the better option.

 Prevalent water damage is also a common reason to replace your drywall.
 Because drywall materials are incredibly sensitive to moisture, direct exposure to water can quickly soften and weaken their structural integrity.
 This can cause them to develop wood rot or mold, which can begin negatively affecting your health if left to flourish.
 For this reason, you should immediately act upon signs of water damage, such as dark stains, leaks, and collapsing materials.